sych74/PoGoMapWiki/Home.md

 ### Ubuntu or Debian

-You can install Python and Pip on Ubuntu by running the following command:
+You can install the required packages on Ubuntu by running the following command:

 ```
-sudo apt-get install python python-pip
+sudo apt-get install python python-pip nodejs
 ```

 ### Red Hat or CentOs or Fedora

-You can install Python and Pip on Red Hat by running the following command:
+You can install required packages on Red Hat by running the following command:

 ```
-yum install python python-pip
+yum install python python-pip nodejs
 ```

 ### OS X